r-smith/vmPing/README.md

 Recent Changes
 --------------
+### Version 1.3.16
+* Fix: Command line arguments now take precedence over your startup configuration.
+* Fix: When changing the title of a favorite, you are now given a warning if the new title already exists.
+* The text in each probe window is now selectable.
+Right-click or CTRL-C to copy.
+Scrolling is paused while text is selected.
+Select text from left to right.
+Selecting text from right to left will not work properly while the probe is active.
+* Probe starts and stops are now recorded to the Status History window.
+* New Status History window.
+The data is now displayed as a sortable grid.
+Filtering and additional options will be included in the next release.
+* Keyboard shortcut, F12, opens the Status History window.
+* Custom, slimmer, scroll bar style for the probe windows.
+* The blinking animation on the stats line when a response is recorded is now much more subtle.
+* Stats previously only updated when a response was received or lost.
+Stats now also update each time a probe is sent.
+* Keyboard shortcuts for buttons on the Manage Aliases and Manage Favorites windows.
+* Minor style changes to look of the Manage Aliases and Manage Favorites windows.
+* Minor style changes to most Windows controls (tab items, drop down boxes, check boxes, radio buttons, text boxes, buttons, etc).
+Styles should now be more consistent throughout the application.

 ### Version 1.3.15
 * __Startup mode__.
 You can now configure how vmPing starts.
 Choose between a blank window (this is the normal, default mode), show the list input window, or load a favorite.
 For the blank window, you can also set the number of blank probes and initial column count.
 You will find startup mode settings on the General tab in the Options window.
 Don't forget to select *Save as vmPing defaults* to make your settings persist.
 * When you open the list input window, it now pre-populates with the addresses of the current pings.